 Years before I learned this, a different professor advised me differently when I voiced my frustration an trying to find the right word to use in a jazz piece I wrote.
 He asked what I wanted the players to be thinking while they played, what I wanted them to feel.
 “Fun,” I replied.
 “Then write that,” the professor said.
 It was exactly what I meant.
 And it was in English.

-So when I was later advised to stay consistent in my language, I wasn’t sure I agreed.
+So when I was later advised to stay consistent in my language, I was torn.
 Sometimes the very thing I want to say simply doesn’t have a foreign analog, or if it does, it’s not an exact match.
 Case in point: Crescendo vs. growing.
 Crescendo literally translates to ‘growing’, but when used in a musical context, it’s means to get louder.
 If I said ‘growing’ in a piece of music, that could be interpreted in several ways.
 If I put ‘crescendo’, meaning ‘growing’, no one would interpret it that way.
-Why should I sacrifice precision and clarity for consistency?
-Why it is more important to stay in the same language than to communicate clearly and exactly?
+Why sacrifice precision and clarity for consistency?

-While writing my second orchestral piece, Innocente ma Curioso, I faced this issue seriously for the second time.
+While writing my second orchestral piece, Innocente ma Curioso, I faced this issue again.
 There was a whole line of description in my head for the opening clarinet line.
 In the end, I made up my own descriptor, which I ended up pulling for the title.
 I really liked it.
 It said everything concisely and elegantly.

 The musical world is constantly changing.
 Forms, styles, instruments, notation, and so many other aspects have adapted over time.
 Our language should too.